 Bank of Ireland UK offers four distinct credit cards to its customers, including 0% interest rates on purchases and balance transfers for a set period.
 If you have an interest in Ulster Rugby or Queen’s University, Bank of Ireland UK offers unique cards which donate a one-off fee as well as a percentage of your monthly spend to them at no extra cost to you.

 In 1992, Bank of Ireland UK joined forces with Queen’s University in Belfast to introduce this exclusive affinity credit card.
 When you become a Queen’s Affinity Card holder, Bank of Ireland UK automatically donates £25 to the university.
-A percentage of the annual turnover on your card will also be donated to Queen’s, to support its continuing scholarship programme.
+A percentage of the annual turnover on your card will also be donated to Queen’s to support its continuing scholarship programme.
 Again, this is at no extra cost to you and the bank does not disclose any of your confidential account details.
-This card benefits from zero interest on purchases and balance transfers for a set period as well as no annual fee.
+Other eye-catching features of the card include zero interest on purchases and balance transfers for a set period as well as no annual fee.

 Matched credit card